Neshaminy Mall: History

 In the years soon following the COVID-19 pandemic, the Neshaminy Mall has seen an increased vacancy rate and a decrease in foot traffic.
 Stores such as Foot Locker and Modell's Sporting Goods have closed, as well as dining options including Chick-fil-A and Charleys Philly Steaks.
 However, the Neshaminy Carnival remains a popular event until it was announced that it will not return for 2024.

 By 2024, more than half the stores in the Neshaminy Mall were vacant, with over 40 stores remaining.
 In February 2024, the Neshaminy Mall was put up for sale.
 In June 2024, it was announced that Paramount Realty Group will purchase the Neshaminy Mall.
-On July 15, 2024, Paramount Realty Group and Edgewater Properties closed on the purchase of the mall for $27.5 million.
+On July 15, 2024, Paramount Realty Group and Edgewood Properties closed on the purchase of the mall for $27.5 million.

-As of May 2025, redevelopment is actively underway, with demolition of about half the mall in progress to make way for a mixed-use development including housing, retail, and medical facilities.
-Key tenants like Boscov’s, AMC Theaters, Barnes & Noble, and select restaurants are expected to remain open during this transition.
-Plans to convert the former Macy’s space into a Fusion Gyms fitness center were canceled as of April 2025, primarily due to issues with obtaining construction permits.
+On September 13, 2026, tenants at the mall received notices to vacate by October 31.
+Officials from Bensalem Township confirmed that the mall would close on October 31, and will be demolished in December.
+Boscov’s, AMC Theaters, Barnes & Noble, and the Uno Pizzeria & Grill outparcel will remain open after the demolition.
+Although Paramount Properties has not presented any formal redevelopment plans, they are exploring the potential for a mixed-use development that could include housing, retail, and medical facilities.